 Nursing Students: Students are required to be in scrubs in all classes and lab settings.
 Shoes appropriate for a medical professional are to be worn.
 The clinical uniform may change for maternal child and clinical rotations according to clinical agency policies and/or preference.
-Additional information specific to the practical nurse program may be found in the "Practical Nurse Student Handbook" or "Registered Nurse Student Handbook," which is distributed at orientation.
+Additional information specific to the practical nurse program may be found in the "Practical Nurse Student Handbook," which is distributed at orientation.